 - Margetuximab is an Fc-optimized monoclonal antibody that targets HER2-expressing tumors, including breast, gastroesophageal and other cancers.
 HER2, or human epidermal growth factor receptor 2, is critical for the growth of many types of tumors.
-We are currently enrolling a Phase 2a clinical trial in metastatic breast cancer and plan to commence a Phase 3 potential registration clinical trial in advanced gastroesophageal cancer in the second half of 2014. - MGA271 is an Fc-optimized monoclonal antibody that targets B7-H3, a member of the B7 family of molecules and is over-expressed on a wide variety of solid tumor types.
+We are currently enrolling a Phase 2a clinical trial in metastatic breast cancer and are planning a Phase 3 clinical trial in metastatic breast cancer which will commence in the third quarter of 2015.
+We no longer plan to initiate a Phase 3 study in advanced gastroesophageal cancer. - MGA271 is an Fc-optimized monoclonal antibody that targets B7-H3, a member of the B7 family of molecules and is over-expressed on a wide variety of solid tumor types.
 We expect to complete the first three dose expansion cohorts of a Phase 1 clinical trial by the end of 2014.
-We plan to initiate additional expansion cohorts using MGA271 as monotherapy in other tumor types in the second half of 2014, as well as combining MGA271 with other therapies for certain tumor types in 2015. - MGD006 is a humanized DART molecule that recognizes CD123, the Interleukin-3 receptor ("IL3R") alpha chain which is expressed on leukemia and leukemic stem cells, but not on normal hematopoietic stem cells, and CD3, which is expressed on T cells.
-We expect to commence a Phase 1 clinical trial in the second quarter of 2014. - MGD007 is a humanized DART molecule that recognizes both the glycoprotein gpA33, expressed on gastrointestinal tumors, including more than 95% of human colon cancers, and CD3, which is expressed on T cells.
-We expect to commence a Phase 1 clinical trial in the second half of 2014.
+We plan to initiate additional expansion cohorts using MGA271 as monotherapy in other tumor types in the fourth quarter of 2014, as well as combining MGA271 with other therapies for certain tumor types beginning in 2015. - MGD006 is a humanized DART molecule that recognizes both CD123, the interleukin-3 receptor (IL3R) alpha chain which is expressed on leukemia and leukemic stem cells, but at very low levels if at all on normal hematopoietic stem cells, and CD3, which is expressed on T cells.
+We initiated our Phase 1 clinical trial with this program in the second quarter of 2014. - MGD007 is a humanized DART molecule that recognizes both the glycoprotein gpA33, expressed on gastrointestinal tumors, including more than 95% of human colon cancers, and CD3, which is expressed on T cells.
+In July 2014, the IND application for MGD007 was cleared by the FDA.
+We commenced a Phase 1 clinical trial with this molecule subsequent to September 30, 2014. - MGD010 is a humanized DART molecule that targets both CD32B, a co-inhibitory molecule, and CD79B, part of the B cell antigen receptor complex, two proteins expressed on the immune system's B cells.